AlexandraMatasa/LangChain-ChatBot/README.md

 ✨ What It Does

-Loads and processes multiple PDF files using RAG, combining semantic search with generative AI.
+- Loads and processes multiple PDF files using RAG, combining semantic search with generative AI.

-Transforms PDF content into vector embeddings with Sentence Transformers and stores them in a Chroma vector database for efficient retrieval.
+- Transforms PDF content into vector embeddings with Sentence Transformers and stores them in a Chroma vector database for efficient retrieval.

-Utilizes Gemini LLM via LangChain to generate accurate, context-aware responses.
+- Uses Gemini LLM via LangChain to generate accurate, context-aware responses.

-Detects and translates non-English questions automatically.
+- Detects and translates non-English questions automatically.